Kundan696922/amazon_clone/README.md

 # 🛒 Amazon Clone

-A responsive clone of the Amazon homepage created using only **HTML** and **CSS**.
+A Clone of the Amazon homepage created using only **HTML** and **CSS**.
 This project is a front-end UI replica and does not include any backend functionality like login, cart, or payment features.

 ---